SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (F) Turbidity;

-(4) The extent to which the spring is developed before beginning the monitoring process is at the discretion of the owner.
-This may have a bearing on the analysis results, and some spring site improvement may be advisable.
-Unfavorable sample results will not be discounted on the basis of inadequate spring development at the time of sample collection.
-The owner may wish to obtain the advice of an engineer or other consultant.
-If the owner intends to develop the spring in its final form before monitoring, he shall complete the requirements of Paragraph (e) of this Rule prior to construction;
+(4) The owner may develop or begin to develop a spring before beginning the process of sample collection and analysis.
+Unfavorable sample results shall not be discounted on the basis of inadequate spring development at the time of sample collection.
+If the owner intends to develop the spring in its final form before monitoring, he shall complete the requirements of Paragraph (e) of this Rule prior to construction.

-(5) These measurements and analyses shall be conducted in accordance with the recommendations of the current edition of "Standard Methods for the Examination of Water and Wastewater" which is adopted by reference at 2 NCAC 9B .0016(11) and at a laboratory certified by the State of North Carolina for parameters (1)(D) through (1)(H) of this Paragraph.
-All measurements and sample results (with attached laboratory analysis reports) shall be kept in a neat tabular form and submitted to the Department of Environment, Health, and Natural Resources at the end of the monitoring period.
-The spring owner may consult with the Department of Environment, Health, and Natural Resources at any point during the monitoring period.
-Upon review of the data and sample results, the Department of Environment, Health, and Natural Resources shall determine the capability of the source to meet current North Carolina drinking water quality standards.
+(5) Water sample collection and analysis shall be conducted in accordance with the recommendations of the current edition of "Standard Methods for the Examination of Water and Wastewater" which is adopted by reference at 02 NCAC 09B .0116(n), including subsequent amendments and editions.
+Water sample analyses for parameters (1)(D) through (1)(H) of this paragraph shall be conducted by a laboratory certified by the State of North Carolina. .
+All measurements and sample results (with attached laboratory analysis reports) shall be kept in a tabular form and submitted to the Department of Environmental Quality at the end of the monitoring period.
+Upon review of the data, sample results and sample analysis, the Department of Environmental Quality shall determine the capability of the source to meet current North Carolina drinking water quality standards.
 If the water source is determined to be unsatisfactory, the investigation shall be terminated.
-If the source is determined to be satisfactory, proceed to Paragraph (e) of this Rule.
+If the source is determined to be satisfactory, the provisions of Paragraph (e) of this Rule shall apply.

-(e) Plans and specifications for construction of the source, protective covering, piping, and storage facilities shall be submitted to the Department of Environment, Health, and Natural Resources by an engineer licensed to practice in the State of North Carolina for review and approval prior to beginning construction or letting a contract.
+(e) Plans and specifications for construction of the source, protective covering, piping, and storage facilities shall be submitted to the Department of Environmental Quality by an engineer licensed to practice in the State of North Carolina for review and approval prior to beginning construction or letting a contract for construction.
 For spring sources, the plans and specifications may be presented by the licensed engineer at any point during the process outlined in Paragraph (d) of this Rule.
-Springs shall not be constructed to the final intended form until plans and specifications for the spring have been approved.
+Springs shall not be developed in their final form until plans and specifications for the spring have been approved.

-(f) The bottling of water or the selling of water for bottling shall not begin until compliance with this Section has been completed and the Department of Environment, Health, and Natural Resources receives certification from an engineer licensed to practice in North Carolina that the project has been constructed in accordance with the approved plans and specifications.
+(f) Neither the bottling of water nor the selling of water for bottling shall begin until compliance with this Section has been completed and the Department of Environmental Quality receives certification from an engineer licensed to practice in North Carolina that the project has been constructed in accordance with the approved plans and specifications.

 History Note: Authority G.S.
 106‑139;